HeavyMedl/HowToJavaScript/README.md

-# Costco Internship - JavaScript and Web Development
+# How to JavaScript - JavaScript and Web Development

-Boilerplate repository containing a web server and tasks for Costco interns.
+Boilerplate repository containing a web server and tasks for aspiring JavaScripters.